 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Triplepoint Venture Growth BDC Corp. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 15, 2023 – (NYSE: TPVG)

-/EIN News/ -- NEW YORK, July 20, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Triplepoint Venture Growth BDC Corp.
+NEW YORK, July 27, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Triplepoint Venture Growth BDC Corp.

 Shareholders who purchased shares of TPVG during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.